BigXthaPlug

-Xavier Landum (born May 12, 1998), better known by his stage name BigXthaPlug, is an American rapper, songwriter and record producer.
-Currently signed to UnitedMasters, he first rose to prominence for songs such as "Texas" and "Mmhmm".
+Xavier Landum (born May 12, 1998), better known by his stage name BigXthaPlug, is an American rapper, songwriter, and record producer.
+Signed to UnitedMasters of Brooklyn, New York City, he first rose to prominence for songs including "Texas" and "Mmhmm".

 Early life

-Xavier Landum was born on May 12, 1998, in Dallas, Texas.
-He was raised in a challenging environment, the son of two street-dwellers, and recalls an early childhood marked by extremes.
-At the age of four or five, Landum witnessed his mother, whom he describes as a "gangsta", shoot at a would-be thief during an attempted robbery.
+Xavier Landum was born on May 12, 1998, in Dallas, Texas, and grew up in a challenging environment, the son of street-dwellers.
+He recalls an early childhood marked by extremes.
+At age four or five, Landum witnessed his mother, whom he describes as a "gangsta", shoot at a would-be thief during an attempted robbery.
 While his mother was his best friend, his father took on the role of disciplinarian.
-Both parents also introduced him to a variety of music, from Isley Brothers and UGK to Drake and Lil Wayne, influencing his eclectic taste.
+Both parents introduced him to a variety of music, from the Isley Brothers and UGK to Drake and Lil Wayne, influencing his eclectic taste.

 Landum struggled in school from a young age, frequently skipping classes and getting into fights.
-By the time he was nine, he relocated to Commerce, Texas to live with his father.
+By age nine, he moved to Commerce, Texas to live with his father.
 Football became an outlet for his aggression, and his skills on the field eventually earned him attention from Division 1 scouts.
-In 2016, after graduating from Ferris High School, he enrolled at Crown College in Minnesota.
-However, during his time there, Landum began selling marijuana to students, which led to police discovering his product in his dorm room.
+In 2016, after graduating from Ferris High School in Ferris, Texas, he enrolled at Crown College in Laketown Township, Minnesota.

+Landum began selling marijuana to students at college which led to police discovering marijuana in his dormitory room.
 He was given a ticket and expelled from the school, ending his collegiate football ambitions.

-Without stable employment, Landum turned to alternative means of making a living, including robbing drug dealers.
-His activities led to an arrest just before his 18th birthday on an aggravated robbery warrant.
-After violating his probation two years later, he was sent back to jail, where he missed his son's first birthday—a moment that deeply impacted him.
+Unable to find stable employment, Landum turned to robbing drug dealers, among other things.
+He was arrested right before his 18th birthday on a warrant for aggravated robbery.
+He violated his probation two years later and went back to jail, missing his son's first birthday—a moment which deeply impacted him.
 While in solitary confinement, he battled boredom and frustration, leading him to write his first raps on a jail-issued medical form.
-Upon his release, Landum pursued music seriously, paying for studio time with money from street hustles and recording his first mixtape, Bacc from the Dead.
+After being released, Landum pursued music seriously, paying for studio time with money from street hustles and recording his first mixtape, Bacc from the Dead.